brianglass/anastasis/files/syn-sep01.md

 Zenon, Eudoxios and Romulus were slain,
 Makarios as well.
 Blest \[makaristos\] in their end!

-On the same day, one thousand one hundred and four holy soldiers and Saint KalodÃ³ti met their end by the sword.
+On the same day, one thousand one hundred and four holy soldiers and Saint Kalodóti met their end by the sword.

 **Verses**
 One thousand Martyrs and then ten times ten